 The Age of Consent

 schools us re slang cleverly applied to collegiate conversation never so bristling in my own experience.
 Were RKO scribes former campus wits as was customary case where writing was especially good?
 Insights to growth and maturity are supplied by Professor John Halliday, who a generation before got his sheepskin but surrendered love, thus “finish your education” is not what he’ll preach, and for this instance at least, we are told at the fade that degrees while OK are no substitute for home, family, and whatever job might be got.
 Was this responsible advice?
-Search me, as dropping out, let alone to marry, would have been unthinkable in seventies sojourn as I experienced it, unless ceremony was of shotgun nature of which not a few were observed as well.
+Search me, as dropping out, let alone to marry, would have been unthinkable in seventies sojourn as I knew it, unless ceremony was of shotgun nature of which not a few were observed as well.
 Does youth still attend institutions to learn life as opposed to what books would teach?
-Seems at times I was there more to show campus films than learn about poets of yore (English major), height of arrogance telling a prof not to expect me next day for necessity of drive to High Point and scoring Bride of Frankenstein on 16mm from piratical George Ashwell.
+Seems at times I was there more to show campus films than study poets of yore (English major), height of arrogance telling a prof not to expect me next day for necessity of drive to High Point and scoring Bride of Frankenstein on 16mm from piratical George Ashwell.
 “Hey, will you introduce and show it to the class next week for extra course credit?” asked Dr. Mahan, to which I wrongly concluded Everybody wins!, him happy, students too, and me maybe off the hook for Beowulf.
 College then was continual game of slip-slide and fool choice in priorities, Greenbriar in a sense what I’ve got to show for it, but perhaps there are worse ways to apply one’s higher learning.

 FEMALE (1932) --- Ruth Chatterton acknowledges at the end of Female that “I’m only a woman,” and thereby surrenders control of the multimillion dollar automotive firm she inherited from her father to George Brent.
 Now that is trusting a guy beyond reason, judgment and any semblance of self-preservation.
 Where will they live, in her mansion customized specifically to her needs?
 And why should she give that up for the sake of any man, even George Brent? (the pair would wed offscreen as well) I sat long trying to figure the post-end power structure for these two.
 “Drake Motors” is hers, subject I suppose to stockholder will and that of a Board of Directors, but what does Brent's “Jim Thorne” bring to the party?
 Largest real-life category of women who should not trust men are women with money, because how do any know if it's them or the money men want?
 “Alison Drake” is frankly better off in executive chair with men-as-toys she can enjoy in off-hours.
 Why should she give in to convention that is marriage and comparative isolation that is home and hearth?
 I could endorse Alison’s decision were the actress playing her a tad younger, but Chatterton was past forty when she essayed Female and starry eyes for Brent or any other George is tough for alert eyes to accept.
 And here’s the other bugaboo … Brent was in real life twelve years Chatterton’s junior.
 His Thorne protests at one point that he will not be a gigolo to Alison, but methinks that’s very much how he comes off, at least to jaded eyes that are mine.
 Depression-wracked watchers were lots more worldly wise than I could ever hope to be, and I can’t help guessing they looked askance at all this.
 Female is fun despite absurdities, being sixty minutes long and pleasingly fleet.
 Deco trappings (her house!) is a feast for senses smitten by luxury as known by precious 30’s few.
 Female plays HD on TCM.